ascandella/motd-scripts/README.md

 */5 * * * * /etc/dynamic-motd/make-motd > /etc/motd2 && mv /etc/motd2 /etc/motd
 ```

-`/etc/dynamic-motd/make-motd` is a symlink to a checkout of this repo.
-None of
+`/etc/dynamic-motd/make-motd` is a symlink to [this file](make-motd) in this
-the other scripts need to be symlinked in -- they all detect their installation
+repo.
+None of the other scripts need to be symlinked in -- they all detect their
-path via `readlink -f`.
+installation path via `readlink -f`.

 ## Borg Secrets